BastianTeufel-GTR/toml-fp-delphi/README.md

 TOML-FP provides a complete solution for working with TOML configuration files in Free Pascal applications.
 Whether you need to read configuration files or generate them, TOML-FP offers an intuitive API with comprehensive type support and robust error handling.

+## Changelog

+### v1.0.1 - Bug Fixes (Latest)

+- Fixed serialization of arrays of tables to use the proper TOML format (`[[table]]`).
+- Fixed parsing of arrays containing inline tables with newlines.
+- Added additional test cases to verify these fixes.

 ## Features

 - **Full TOML v1.0.0 Compliance:** Supports all TOML data types and structures